koenVDZ/bvt-wp-theme/readme.txt

 All of our options can be found in the Customizer in 'Appearance > Customize'.

 = Does this theme have any widget areas? =
 Yes.
-Fancy Lab has 5 widget areas which you can add widgets to in Appearance > Widgets.
+Brazil Virtual Tour has 5 widget areas which you can add widgets to in Appearance > Widgets.

 = How can I make my site look like your screenshot? = If you want to replicate the screenshot you see on WordPress.org, follow the instructions available on [our official documentation](https://bvt.gitbook.io).